nschoe/hpm/README.md

 - Implement hashing of master password
 - Implement encryption of library book and entry books
-- Rewrite the code in a more elegant fashion : capture the redundant code between 'list' and 'delete' for instance
+- Rewrite the code in a more elegant fashion : capture the redundant code between 'list', 'delete' and 'extract' for instance or the awkward 'Right _' and 'Left _' cases in 'extract' function : I'm pretty sure it sounds Monad-ish behavior.